 Catholic men discerning a call to the Priesthood should contact

-either the pastor, or the
+one of the priests, or the

 Vocation Director for Diocesan Priesthood,